Ntop

 ntop is computer software that probes a computer network to show network use in a way similar to what the program top does for processes.
+Not to be confused with the CAD/CAE software nTop (formerly nTopology).

 Software

 In interactive mode, it displays the network status on the user's terminal.
 In Web mode, it acts as a web server, creating a HTML dump of the network status.
 It supports a NetFlow-sFlow emitter-collector, a Hypertext Transfer Protocol (HTTP) based client interface for creating ntop-centric monitoring applications, and RRDtool (RRD) for persistently storing traffic statistics.

 ntop is available for both Unix and Win32-based platforms.
 It has been developed by Luca Deri, an Italian research scientist and network manager at University of Pisa.